Foxh00und/PaymentGateway/README.md

 🎯 Purpose

-The goal of this project is to simulate the core workflow of an electronic payment system — the same type of functionality used in platforms like HPS PowerCARD, which manage issuing, acquiring, and transaction processing.
+The goal of this project is to simulate the core workflow of an electronic payment system — the same type of functionality used in Big Payment Companies, which manage issuing, acquiring, and transaction processing.

 🚀 Future Improvements